swattle/fetch-el-torito/README.md

 ![version](https://img.shields.io/badge/version-1.0-brightgreen)
 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-The perl-script will extract the initial/default boot image from a CD if existent.
+Perl script which will extract the initial/default boot image from a CD if existent.
 It'll not extract any of other possibly existing boot images that are allowed by the El Torito standard.

 The image data are written to STDOUT.
-All other information is written to STDERR (Eg. Type and size of image).
+All other information is written to STDERR (Eg. Type and size of image). <br />
 If you want to write the image to a file instead of STDOUT, you can specify the filename wanted on the command-line using option -o <filename>

-Call: 	 fetcheltorito CD-image > toritoimagefile
+Call: 	 fetcheltorito CD-image > toritoimagefile <br />
 Example: fetcheltorito /dev/sr0  > /tmp/bootimage

 ## Installation